PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-settings-contacts.md

 published: true
 category: "mobile"
 tags: "mobile"
-introduction: These are the people who will receive your alert message.
+introduction: These are the people who will receive the alert.
-warning: They should know you personally and be able to respond.
+warning: They should know you personally and be able to respond quickly.
 component: contacts
 action:
   - title: "Save"
     link: "home-ready"
 ---

-Think First!
+Security Tips

- - Who do I know who will be able to practically help me?
+ - Think about who will practically be able to assist - there is no point someone knowing you are in trouble if they are not in a position to help you
- - Have we agreed a response plan together for when they receive the Panic message?
+ - Create a PACT with the contacts you choose - make sure they agree and are PREPARED to ACT
- - What additional risks may they face as a result?
+ - Be aware of the risks - how might being your chosen contact put others at risk?